slateci/slateci.github.io/_docs/cluster/manual/slate-worker-node.md

 SSH into your SLATE Worker Node and define the following variables:

-1. The token and certificate from the steps above:
+1. The token and certificate hash from the steps above:

    ```shell
    K8_TOKEN=<value>